Are You Frustrated because you know you are not able to stop emotional eating?

 Do you realize you are feeling emotional discomfort, but avoid experiencing the discomfort?

-Do you Consider it inappropriate to Experience Feelings and Emotions
+Do You Try to Push Away Uncomfortable Feelings and Emotions

 Some people grow up with the belief that experiencing vulnerable feelings and emotions show weakness.
 Some feel anger is totally unacceptable because it might have frightened them as children because the expression of anger by adults may have been destructive or violent.